Computable Centering Methods for Spiraling Algorithms and their Duals, with Motivations from the theory of Lyapunov Functions: Introduction

 At the same time, a parallel branch of research has grown from the Douglas--Rachford feasibility problem tree.
-Behling, Bello Cruz, and Santos introduced what has become known as circumcentered reflection method (CRM) \cite{bauschke2018circumcentermappings,behling2018linear}.
+Behling, Bello Cruz, and Santos introduced what has become known as the circumcentered reflection method (CRM) \cite{bauschke2018circumcentermappings,behling2018linear}.
 As is locally true of the work of Giladi and R{\"u}ffer, the prototypical setting of Behling, Bello Cruz, and Santos was the convex feasibility problem of finding intersections of affine subspaces.
-More recently, a generically proper variant (operator has full domain) has been introduced and applied to nonconvex problems \cite{DHL2019}.
-In addition to experimentally demonstrating the effectiveness of a 2-stage global-then-local search method, the authors proved local convergence for line and curve feasibility problems.
-In so doing, they illuminated a connection between CRM and Newton--Raphson method, exploiting the fact that the CRM sequence started within certain affine subspaces remains within them.
-Behling, Bello Cruz, and Santos have used a similar geometric argument to show that circumcentered reflection method outperforms alternating projections and Douglas--Rachford method for Pierra's product space formulation of the convex feasibility problem \cite{behling2019convex}.
-See also their recent study, with Iusem, on rates \cite{arefidamghani2021circumcentered}.
+The authors of \cite{DHL2019} illuminated a connection between CRM and Newton--Raphson method, and used it to show super-linear and quadratic local convergence for prototypical problems.
+Behling, Bello Cruz, and Santos have since used a similar geometric argument to show that the circumcentered reflection method outperforms alternating projections and Douglas--Rachford method for the product space convex feasibility problem \cite{behling2019convex}.
+See also \cite{arefidamghani2021circumcentered}.